 What is Entresto?

 Entresto is used to treat some types of heart failure.
-Heart failure occurs when the heart is weak and cannot pump enough blood to the lungs and the rest of the body.
-The most common symptoms of heart failure are breathlessness, fatigue, tiredness, and ankle swelling.
+Heart failure occurs when your heart is weak and cannot pump enough blood to your lungs and the rest of your body.
+The most common symptoms of heart failure are breathlessness, fatigue, tiredness and ankle swelling.
 Entresto relaxes your blood vessels and reduces excess fluid in your body, which makes it easier for your heart to pump blood around your body.
 Read more about heart failure.